muxinc/media-chrome/docs/src/pages/en/themes.md

 ```

 These can then be used in other places in the theme with a partial variable
 like so `{{>PlayButton}}`.
-They can also accept params by adding them after
+They can also accept parameters by adding them after
 the var name `{{>PlayButton section="center"}}`.

 ### Conditionals

-When a single element or a multiple elements need to be left out from
+When elements need to be left out from
 the theme when certain conditions are met it's possible to use a conditional.
 A conditional is also defined by an inner template with an `if` attribute.
-The value of this `if` attribute can be a simple equality check or just a empty check.
+The value of this `if` attribute can be a simple equality check or just an empty check.

 ```html
 <template if="streamType == 'on-demand'">